laistdomiciano/webeet/decisions.md

 GET /characters/<id>: Fetch a character by ID.

 ## Feature 3: Fetch a fIltered character list - 10 Points
 GET /characters/filter: Fetch filtered characters based on query parameters.

 ## Feature 4: Fetch a sorted character list - 10 Points
 GET /characters/sorted: Fetch sorted characters based on query parameters.

 ## Feature 5: Add a new character to the list - 25 points
 POST /characters: Add a new character.

 ## Feature 6: Edit a character - 30 points
 PATCH /characters/<id>: Edit an existing character by ID.

 ## Feature 7: Delete a character - 10 points
 DELETE /characters/<id>: Delete a character by ID.

 ## Debug=True
 Why?
-Because it is better for
+Used during development, because it is better for more detailed error messages.